c-daly/next_site/posts/non-linguistic-cognition.md

 Place cells activate when you're in specific locations ("kitchen doorway," "beside the couch").
 Grid cells fire in regular hexagonal patterns as you move, creating a coordinate system for tracking position.
 Importantly, this neural activity represents space directly as geometric relationships, not as verbal descriptions.
 You don't internally narrate "walk three steps forward, turn 30 degrees right, proceed four steps."
 The navigation system operates in spatial coordinates (actual geometric representations of position and direction).

-We can describe this mathematically as graph search on a spatial representation $G = (V, E)$, where $V$ is a set of discrete locations in space and $E$ represents connections between locations where a path exists.
+We can describe this mathematically as graph search on a spatial representation $G = (V, E)$, where $V$ is a setof discrete locations in space and $E$ represents connections between locations where a pathexists.
 Each edge has a weight representing distance or movement cost.
 Path planning then becomes finding the minimum-cost path through this graph:

 $$\pi^* = \arg\min_\pi \sum_{(u,v) \in \pi} \text{cost}(u,v)$$